Skip to content. | Skip to navigation

 Movement

-• (The video wheel number, which is not a demonstration of CI, conveys rare qualities that I love in CI.
+• (The video wheel number, which is not a demonstration of CI, conveys rare qualities that I find and love in CI.
 In particular, it conveys a kind of surfing-of-the-moment, where boundaries between gliding and falling and flying disappear, and the sheer exhilaration of fully engaged movement shows through.)

 Where I struggle